 Numerous cohort studies have linked higher intake of polyphenol-rich foods with lower total cholesterol, LDL and heart disease.
 As well as lowering the risk of heart disease, these natural chemicals also have numerous health benefits, particularly in the reduction of chronic diseases which affect humans including diabetes (read more), dementia, arthritis (read more) and Parkinson’s disease.
 Foods with high polyphenol content include:

 - Herbs and spices

 Phytosterols are structurally related to cholesterol.
-Plants manufacture phytosterols, which can compete with cholesterol for reabsorption in the intestinal tract, thus potentially reducing cholesterol reabsorption.
+Plants manufacture phytosterols, which compete with cholesterol for reabsorption in the intestinal tract, thus reducing cholesterol reabsorption.
 When intestinal lining cells absorb phytosterols, in place of cholesterol, they usually excrete the phytosterol molecules back into the gut, an important protective mechanism.
-Sitosterol and campesterol are the most frequent plant sterols and constitute about 60% and 35%, respectively, of plant sterols in food.
+Sitosterol and campesterol are the most frequent plant sterols and constitute about 60% and 35% respectively of plant sterols in food.
 Plant stanols, are the saturated form of plant sterols, meaning they have no double bond in the sterol ring.
-Saturated sitosterol is known as sitostanol and saturated campesterol is campestanol.
+Saturated sitosterol is known as sitostanol, and saturated campesterol is campestanol.
 Plant foods that are particularly rich in phytosterols (stanol or sterol esters) include: